Kevin McKenzie (dancer)

-Kevin McKenzie (born April 29, 1954, in Burlington, Vermont) is an American ballet dancer, choreographer, and director.
+Kevin McKenzie (born April 29, 1954) is an American ballet dancer, choreographer, and director.
 A former principal dancer with American Ballet Theatre, he then served as the company's artistic director from 1992 to 2022.

-Education
+Early life and education

-The youngest of 11 children, McKenzie began dance lessons at the urging of his father, who was eager to see his son become the next Fred Astaire.
+McKenzie was born on April 29, 1954, in Burlington, Vermont, the youngest of 11 children.
+He began dance lessons at the urging of his father, who was eager to see his son become the next Fred Astaire.
 Shortly after his first session at the O'Brien School of Dance, he found himself drawn more to ballet than tap dancing.
 Once the school informed Mr. and Mrs. McKenzie of their son and daughter's great talent, the two continued their studies at the Washington School of Ballet, under the directorship of Mary Day.
 Day created an environment that enabled dancers to explore their own talents and opinions.
 That training sparked and nurtured Kevin's interest in storytelling and character development, which led to a nearly lifelong fascination with ballet theater.

 Following a year-long bout with ulcerative colitis, he spent his senior year preparing for the Varna International Ballet Competition.
 Its 1972 edition awarded him the silver medal for performance in the junior division.
 As a professional dancer, he trained with Maggie Black, as well as Georgina Parkinson, Twyla Tharp, Anthony Dowell, and others.
 He also worked on acting with Day throughout his career.